Reveal the Stage II

 series of 4 weavings and 7 collages made of found textiles

-This series of weavings and collages was created during Sowing Seeds residency in a small village called Badanga near Udaipur in India.
+This series of weavings and collages was created during Sowing Seeds, an international residency programme in a small village called Badanga near Udaipur in India.
 During walks through the village I found many tiny strips of textile.
 These textile strips were used by the villagers to tie things together (for example to close a fence).
 As time passes these strips loosen and continue to lay on the sides of the roads.
 I collected these dusty strips and washed them, after which the most beautiful colours appeared.
+With bamboo from the village I made a small loom on which I wove the pieces together and thought kids from the village how to weave.
 I first wove some of the strips together into a multicolour piece and as I found more I started organising the pieces by colour and created green, blue and red weavings.
+The bigger pieces I made into textile collages, using a stitch that was used in the village to make blankets.
+At the end of the residency the pieces were presented in the windows of a house in the village.

 Presented at the end of my residency at Sowing Seeds, Badanga, Udaipur, India, 2020.